-► Water, plumbing and bathroom fittings
+Water, plumbing and bathroom fittings

 Repair category 2

 Notes Seals around the bath/shower areas are worn.
 Failure to seals can result in dampness/decay within hidden areas of the property.

-Heating and hot water Repair category 1 Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-It is assumed that the central heating system has been properly installed and maintained to meet with all relevant regulations, particularly in respect of flue and
+Heating and hot water Repair category 2 Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+Central heating systems should be tested and serviced by a registered contractor on an annual basis to ensure their safe and efficient operation.
+The central heating system is of an older design.
+Future repair or replacement should be anticipated.
+Radiators are of older design with wear and tear.

-Heating and hot water

-Repair category 1

-Notes ventilation requirements.

-Boilers and central heating systems should be tested and serviced by a Gas Safe registered engineer on an annual basis to ensure their safe and efficient operation.